 We mixed up the shapes on the worksheets in this section.
 These area and perimeter worksheets would be best suited to students who have mastered finding the areas of triangles, rectangles, parallelograms, and trapezoids.
 For students who need an extra challenge, give them the compound shapes worksheet, but make sure they know how to find the area and circumference of a circle first.

-In this section, you will find a number of math worksheets related to circles.
 Radius, diameter, circumference and area are all related measurements; you only need one of them to find the remaining measurements.
 Diameter and radius are the simplest ones because the diameter of a circle is twice the radius and, conversely, the radius is half the diameter.
-To calculate between radius/diameter and circumference/area, as you probably know, you need to use π (pi).
+To calculate between radius/diameter and circumference/area, you need to use π (pi).
 Depending on your accessibility to calculators or computers, you may use many digits of pi in the calculation or just a few.
 Often, people without calculators use an estimate of pi (3 or 3.14).
 Just for fun we made a worksheet with pi to 100,000 decimal places.
 The calculations on the worksheets below use a fairly precise version of pi; you may have to adjust the answers if you use more rounded versions of pi.